A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Discussion

 \section{Discussion}

 We now present the recommendations and implications of our audit results and legal analysis in terms of using datasets like DataComp CommonPool to train models or for other purposes.
 Our discussion is not specific to the DataComp dataset, as it is likely that other web-scraped large-scale datasets contain similar risks of personal data, despite automated sanitization efforts.
-Based on the current landscape of scraping the internet \citep{solove2024great}, we use our findings to inform various recommendations for policymakers as well as for machine learning practitioners.
+Our audit and legal analysis reveal deep structural tensions between large-scale dataset curation practices and the enforcement mechanisms of contemporary privacy law.
+As shown in \Cref{sec:legal_analysis}, existing “publicly available” exemptions cannot be coherently applied to entire web-scraped training datasets under current regulatory frameworks.
+Nonetheless, we argue that prevailing laws remain insufficient to address core ethical privacy principles, such as control, consent, and contextual integrity, particularly in the contemporary AI web-scraping ecosystem.
+As the collection, redistribution, and downstream use of personal information become increasingly automated and diffuse, the foundational assumptions underlying existing privacy frameworks are rendered ineffective, if not obsolete.
+We therefore advance a set of recommendations for both policymakers and machine-learning practitioners.